 Most good swing trading indicator are oscillating – meaning they go up and down within some upper and lower bands.
 The security in question is overbought when the reading is high and oversold when the reading is low.
 Most of them are mean-reverting indicators.

 An example of a mean-reverting oscillator is the RSI:

 The price of the security is in the upper pane and the RSI indicator is in the lower pane.
 As you can see, the RSI moves up and down but at various strengths and intensities.
 A new high in the security is not necessarily accompanied by a new high in the indicator.

-This article backtest only on the S&P 500.
+We backtest our swing trading indicators for the S&P 500.
 We use the ETF with the ticker code SPY as a proxy.

 The results in this article might deviate a lot depending on what assets you backtest.
 For example, mean reversion indicators don’t work well on gold and oil (or commodities in general), while it has worked very well on stocks since the early 1990s.
 There are no guarantees that mean reversion will continue working on stocks in the future!

 There are many to choose from but in this article, we focus on the most popular ones.
 Most of them are popular for a reason – many of them work pretty well, at least on stocks.
 These are the swing trading indicators we backtest.